oristopo/nanoTAPR/README.md

 Appendix 3 Software Installation, Registry
 ==========================================

-When you apply power to the VNA and first attach it to the computer via its USB cable, its USB device ID may not be found.
+When you apply power to nanoVNA and first attach it to the computer via its USB cable, its USB device ID may not be found.
 The New Hardware Detected wizard will be invoked and will ask if a disk or file is available for the new device.
 The file it is looking for is